Munawwar/react-global-states/README.md

 <br><br>

 ##### getStates()
-To get states outside of a component (example: in an action file).

 Returns: the entire global store.
+You can use this outside of a component (example: in an action file).

 <br><br>

 ##### setStates(newStore&lt;Object&gt;)

-Returns a function that you can use to set the states of the entire store.
-Your entire store is replaced with the `newStore` object you send.
+Replaces your entire store with the `newStore` object you pass.

 Parameters: